LagnadLinus/herba_wanders_frontend/README.md

 1. React & TypeScript: The frontend uses React along with TypeScript for a more robust, scalable codebase.
 2. Tailwind CSS: The project uses Tailwind CSS for styling.
 It is a utility-first CSS framework that allows for quick, responsive design development.
-3. Stripe: Stripe is integrated for handling online payments securely.
+3. Stripe: Stripe will be integrated for handling online payments securely.
 4. React Context: State management is handled via React Context, which simplifies passing data like the shopping cart state between components.
 5. File Organization:
-Components are organized in the components/ folder.
+Components are organised in the components/ folder.
 Pages are located in the pages/ folder.
 Styles are in the styles/ folder, including global and Tailwind-based styles.